Overview

 Reflection

-Milanosport taught me the value of rigorous diagnosis before jumping to solutions.
-The heuristic evaluation and cognitive walkthroughs weren’t just academic exercises — they gave us a shared, evidence-based language to talk about what was broken and why.
+Milanosport taught us the value of rigorous diagnosis before jumping to solutions.
+The heuristic evaluation and cognitive walkthroughs weren't just academic exercises — they gave us a shared, evidence-based language to talk about what was broken and why.
 When you can show a stakeholder that booking a sports session takes 16 steps and should take 9, the case for redesign practically makes itself.

 Credits